 This was disappointing since she was in charge of two episodes, which, in a show that only has eight total, is a good chunk of the season.
 Additionally, Lucasfilm likes Chow enough for her to have been offered the directing role in the upcoming untitled Obi-Wan TV show, making it even stranger that we did not get much of a glimpse into her work on The Mandalorian.

 That said, the rest of the episode is an absolute blast to watch.
-While Filoni and Chow’s segments are a bit strange or underwhelming, Famuyiwa, Howard, and Waititi’s are chock full of fun tidbits and explanations of how season one came to life.
+At the same time, Filoni and Chow’s segments are a bit strange or underwhelming.
+Famuyiwa, Howard, and Waititi’s are chock full of fun tidbits and explanations of how season one came to life.
 Their interviews and roundtable appearances show off their love and appreciation of Star Wars and filmmaking in general and offer incredible shots of the directors advising the actors and interacting with the props on set.

 One of my favorite moments from the episode involves Famuyiwa talking about how in awe he was of seeing the life-sized Jawa sandcrawler on set.
 Little moments like this really demonstrate how strongly these directors feel about the franchise and how honored they feel to be working on something like The Mandalorian, which is entirely visible in both the production and reception of the show.